pola-rs/polars/docs/development/contributing/test.md

 If you're working in the Python code only, you can avoid recompiling every time by simply running `pytest` instead from your virtual environment.

-By default, slow tests are skipped.
+By default, "slow" tests and "ci-only" tests are skipped for local test runs.
-Slow tests are marked as such using a [custom pytest marker](https://docs.pytest.org/en/latest/example/markers.html).
+Such tests are marked using a [custom pytest marker](https://docs.pytest.org/en/latest/example/markers.html).
-If you wish to run slow tests, run `pytest -m slow`.
+To run these tests specifically, you can run `pytest -m slow`, `pytest -m ci_only`, `pytest -m slow ci_only` or run `pytest -m ""` to run _all_ tests, regardless of marker.

-Or run `pytest -m ""` to run _all_ tests, regardless of marker.
+Note that the "ci-only" tests may require you to run `make requirements-all` to get additional dependencies (such as `torch`) that are otherwise not installed as part of the default Polars development environment.

 Tests can be run in parallel by running `pytest -n auto`.
 The parallelization is handled by [`pytest-xdist`](https://pytest-xdist.readthedocs.io/en/latest/).